FRIENDS AND FAMILY

 Uwe Bastiansen.
 Hamburg, Germany.
 Sound artist, musician and filmmaker.

-Ada Bligaard Søby (b.
-1975) is a Danish documentary filmmaker and director.
+Ada Bligaard Soby is a Danish documentary filmmaker and director.
 Ada was born in Denmark and grew up in a community of historians in a 16th century renaissance castle north of Copenhagen.
 Educated at the School of Visual Arts, New York and Fatamorgana, the Danish School of Art Photography.
-Later she assisted fashion photographer Terry Richardson around the time when he was making the Terryworld book and made motorcycle trips around the US with her camera and boyfriend.
-Afterfour years in New York City she moved back to Denmark and became a member of the Copenhagen based filmmaker collective Super 16.
+She assisted fashion photographer Terry Richardson when he was making the Terryworld book and made motorcycle trips around the US with her camera and boyfriend.
+After four years in New York City she moved back to Denmark and became a member of the Copenhagen based filmmaker collective Super 16.
 She has shot documentaries for Nordic and International broadcasters in the US, China, Russia, Singapore, Finland and England.

 Blu is an Italian street artist that currently lives in Bologna, Italy.
 He started painting in a capital of Italy’s Emilia-Romagna Region and has been involved in the street art scene since 1999.
 His works can be seen through the world and his style is easily recognizable.
 They are known to be “epic scale murals.”
 Blu prefers to paint his works around the urban and industrial landscape.
 Blu’s aesthetic search is motivated by a belief in an open source philosophy.
 His amazing work stands as truth against political events and other socialistic controversies in today’s modern age.

 Aidan Celeste is interested in collections and how we develop information with a personal encounter.
-In the past two years he also programmed a series of art house films in Malta and the odd cinema abroad, participated in festivals, and has recently moved to the Netherlands to study curating with emerging media.
-In Rotterdam he joined the V2_ as an archivist in training and was invited to assist the senior curator for the development of ‘Data in the 21st Century’, an exhibition about our everyday relationship with big data.
-During this project he coordinated its production and curated a select list of projects, including HIT(2016), a performance by the artists Max Dovey and Manetta Berends.
-Celeste’s interest in curating is twofold.
-He is a trained archivist with a loyalty to the artist’s original intent, and a curator who wants to exploit the object of art with the audience and their own interpretation.
+He has also programmed a series of art house films in Malta and the odd cinema abroad, participated in festivals, and has recently moved to the Netherlands to study curating with emerging media.
+In Rotterdam he joined the V2_ as an archivist in training and assisted the senior curator for the development of ‘Data in the 21st Century’, an exhibition about our everyday relationship with big data.
+Celeste’s interest in curating is twofold: as a trained archivist with a loyalty to the artist’s original intent, and a curator who wants to exploit the object of art with the audience and their own interpretation.